Voz media US Voz.us

 Negotiations between United States and the Iranian regime showed moderate progress Monday but lingering tensions.

-In a lengthy post on Truth Social, President Trump affirmed that talks with Iran were "proceeding well" and reiterated that "it will just be a great deal for everybody, or no deal at all."
+In a lengthy post on Truth Social, President Trump said that talks with Iran were "proceeding well" and reiterated that "It will only be a Great Deal for all or, no Deal at all."

 The president also urged Muslim-majority nations in the Middle East and other regions to normalize relations with Israel as part of the Iran peace deal.

 Trump listed the countries whose leaders he spoke with in a teleconference Saturday about efforts to end the war.
-"After all the work done by the United States to try to resolve this complex problem, it should be mandatory that all of these countries, at a minimum, simultaneously sign the Agreements of Abraham."
+"After all the work done by the United States to try and pull this very complex puzzle together, it should be mandatory that all of these Countries, at a minimum, simultaneously, sign onto the Abraham Accords."

-Separately, U.S. forces on Monday conducted "defensive" strikes in southern Iran near Bandar Abbas against Iranian missile sites and vessels allegedly laying mines in the Strait of Hormuz.
+Separately, U.S. forces on Monday conducted "self-defense strikes" strikes in southern Iran near Bandar Abbas against Iranian missile sites and vessels allegedly laying mines in the Strait of Hormuz.

 The U.S. Central Command (Centcom) justified the bombings as necessary to protect its troops during the current truce, while Iran reported explosions and casualties in the area.